Best Things to Do in Auckland: Top Attractions and More

 By the end of the day, I thought I'd earned some downtime, so I plopped down into a chair outside on Queen Street, just people-watching.
 Like, why do we ever get bored with people?
 Watching them rush by: tourists with their cameras, locals with their coffee — everybody bustling while I sat there feeling like a time traveler.
 But around me, all these little details shifted my perspective.
 I noticed a kid trying to juggle oranges for spare change, and the laughter of friends nearby — it made everything feel so alive.

-See also Best Things to Do in Cartagena: Your Ultimate Travel Guide
+See also Best Things to Do in Auckland: Unforgettable Experiences Await

 Somehow, I left with several books, both fiction and nonfiction.
 And while I missed the Sky Tower's views, I gained something much more meaningful: a reading list that would keep me occupied for ages.